agunbuhori/alami/README.md

 npm install

-# or using yarn instead of npm
+# or using yarn instead

 yarn install
 ```